-For every segment pointer, the Satellite will:
+If the client and Satellite are configured to issue direct deletes to nodes, for every segment pointer, the Satellite will:

-- · Validate that the Uplink has access to delete the segment pointer. - Generate a signed agreement for the deletion of the segment, so the storage node knows the Satellite is expecting the delete to proceed. - · Look up the contact information for the storage nodes listed in the pointer. - Return the segments, the agreements, and contact information.
+- Validate that the Uplink has access to delete the segment pointer. - Generate a signed agreement for the deletion of the segment, so the storage node knows the Satellite is expecting the delete to proceed. - Look up the contact information for the storage nodes listed in the pointer. - Return the segments, the agreements, and contact information.